 To avoid dramatic spikes and dips in annual contribution requirements due to short term fluctuations in asset markets, MERS applies a technique called asset smoothing.
 This spreads out each year's investment gains or losses over the prior year and the following four years.
 This smoothing method is used to determine your actuarial value of assets (valuation assets), which is then used to determine both your funded ratio and your required contributions.
-The (smoothed) actuarial rate of return for 2019 was 4.77%, while the actual market rate of return was 13.41%.
+The (smoothed) actuarial rate of return for 2020 was 8.17%, while the actual market rate of return was 12.70%.
 To see historical details of the market rate of return, compared to the smoothed actuarial rate of return, refer to this report's Appendix, or view the "How Smoothing Works" video on the Defined Benefit resource page of the MERS website.

-As of December 31, 2019, the actuarial value of assets is 101% of market value due to asset smoothing.
-This means that meeting the actuarial assumption in the next few years will require average annual market returns that exceed the 7.35% investment return assumption, or contribution requirements will continue to increase.
+As of December 31, 2020, the actuarial value of assets is 97% of market value due to asset smoothing.
+This means that the rate of return on the actuarial value of assets should exceed the actuarial assumption in the next few years provided that the annual market returns exceed the 7.35% investment return assumption.
+When all assumptions are met, contribution rates are expected to stay approximately level as a percent of payroll (dollar amounts are expected to increase with wage inflation of 3.0% each year).

-If the December 31, 2019 valuation results were based on market value instead of actuarial value:
+If the December 31, 2020 valuation results were based on market value instead of actuarial value:

-- The funded percent of your entire municipality would be 66% (instead of 67%); and - Your total employer contribution requirement for the fiscal year starting July 1, 2021 would be \$247,452 (instead of \$242,376).
+- The funded percent of your entire municipality would be 65% (instead of 63%); and - Your total employer contribution requirement for the fiscal year starting July 1, 2022 would be \$275,508 (instead of \$286,668).